SystemsGenetics/GEMmaker/docs/examples.rst

   cp nextflow.config.example nextflow.config

-The ``nextflow.config.example`` file is already configured to run the example provided in the GEMmaker repo.
+The ``nextflow.config.example`` file is already configured to run this example.
 Execute the workflow using the following command:

 .. code:: bash